AWS Deployment

 Now that the database and S3 have been configured, this deployment will use AWS Elastic Beanstalk to manage the Docker deployments.

 Before proceeding, configure an EC2 instance profile so the underlying instances can interact with Elastic Beanstalk.
+Return to the IAM Dashboard and select Roles from the menu, then click Create Role.
+Use the following steps to create the appropriate role:

 Filter the Permissions Policies by the string "ElasticBeanstalk" and select each of the following: